 The collaboration with Inspera began in December 2017 as a trial at the School of Management and was then followed by a one-year digital assessment pilot in 2019.
 In July 2020, the University of Bath entered into a full-scale contract with Inspera to move towards full implementation of online assessment.

 The planning and development phase required efforts in communication, coordination, and stakeholder management.
 Inspera supported these efforts by allocating a dedicated Account Manager; providing access to an online Service Desk and training materials, providing on-site training, and introducing University of Bath’s team to its Strategic User Forum in Higher Education.

-The first trial involved 70 masters students and took form as an essay-based formative exam, with Bring-Your-Own-Device (BYOD) mode of delivery.
+The first trial involved 70 master’s students and took the form of an essay-based formative exam, with Bring Your Own Device (BYOD) mode of delivery.
 Students were given an option to choose whether they want to hand in their exam digitally or on paper, with 70% opting in for the digital exam.
-During the following one-year pilot the university trialled and evaluated the digital examination solution across different departments, including the support requirements, user experience and the capabilities of technology, in a variety of examination conditions.
+During the following one-year pilot, the University trialled and evaluated the digital examination solution across different departments, including the support requirements, user experience, and the capabilities of technology, in a variety of examination conditions.

 Both summative assessments and formative assessments were conducted within this pilot project.
 The question types used included multiple-choice, multiple responses, drag-n-drop, missing words, click select, graphic gap match, graphic text entry, and text area.

 Scanning in Scantron solution performed well and took about 15 minutes of administrator’s time for the entire exam, with only about 10% of the sketch sheets needing some manual adjustment (e.g. codes not shaded correctly).